top of page

 • How do we develop different kinds of guiding questions to path student thinking from the factual to the conceptual level of understanding?

-• What does concept-based instruction “look like” in the classroom?
+• What does concept-based and inquiry instruction “look like” in the classroom?

 me with group.JPG